gigasquid/babar/README.md

 [Elephant 2000](http://www-formal.stanford.edu/jmc/elephant/elephant.html).
 The parser uses the wonderful Clojure [Instaparse](https://github.com/Engelberg/instaparse) library.
-The language aims to have syntacilly sugared "speech acts" that the machine performs as inputs and outputs.
+The language aims to have syntactically sugared "speech acts" that the machine performs as inputs and outputs.
 The language also supports beliefs and goals from McCarthy's paper,
 [Ascribing Mental Qualities to Machines](http://www-formal.stanford.edu/jmc/ascribing/ascribing.html).